flyher/mirrors.scau.edu.cn/README.md

 ##### License

-Code in sheep project is licensed under the GPL
+Code in mirrors.scau.edu.cn project is licensed under the GPL